 This article establishes licensing and program requirements for opioid treatment programs.
-It grants the commissioner authority to monitor the programs for compliance with state and federal laws and regulations and compliance with accreditation standards.
-Allows the commissioner to impose licensing sanctions for noncompliance with laws, regulations, and accreditation standards.
+It grants the commissioner authority to monitor programs for compliance and impose licensing sanctions for noncompliance with state and federal laws and regulations and compliance with accreditation standards.

 1 Opioid addiction treatment education requirement for providers licensed to provide chemical dependency treatment services.
 Creates § 245A.1915.
 Requires chemical dependency treatment programs to provide educational information about opioid addiction treatment options.